mohhef/Machine-learning-post-classification/readme.md

 **Classifier specifications:**
 - Builds a probabilistic model from the training set using Naïve Bays Classifier
-- Data extrated from "Created At"column of value 2019 is used as a testing dataset.
+- Data extrated from "Created At" column of value 2019 is used as a testing dataset.
+- The training set was extracted from "Created At" column of value 2018
 - Posts are tokenized and the resulting word set is used as vocabulary.
-- Each word in the vocablary set  its frequency and its conditional probability are calculated and a smoothing of value 0.5 is used.
+- Each word in the vocablary set its frequency and conditional probability are calculated and a smoothing of value 0.5 is used.

 **Classifier experiments:**
 - Baseline:
-`Access the data and calculates the score of story, ask-hn, show-hn, poll.` `Select the correct post kind based on the scores` `Generate a label to indicated if the accessment is correct` `Student's Guide poll 0.002 0.03 0.007 0.12 story wrong`
+`Accesses the data and calculates the score of story, ask-hn, show-hn, poll.` `Select the correct post kind based on the scores` `Generate a label to indicated if the accessment is correct` `Student's Guide poll 0.002 0.03 0.007 0.12 story wrong`